Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    file (and any necessary additional files) and upload or store these files on the server file system.
-We have a prototype Web GUI interface we call the "Notebook Builder" but the current state of the feature is undocoumented and functionality is limited.
+We have a prototype Web GUI interface we call the "Notebook Builder" but the current state of the feature is undocumented and functionality is limited.
 We would like to improve and expand this feature to facilitate instructor creation of basic and moderate complexity autograding configurations.